Tay Melo: WWE (2016–2020)

-Melo was announced as having signed with WWE, and reported to the WWE Performance Center in October 2016.
+In October 2016, Melo was announced as having signed with WWE and reported to the WWE Performance Center.
 She made her professional wrestling debut as Taynara Conti at WrestleMania Axxess in Orlando, Florida on April 1, 2017, competing against Sarah Bridges in a losing effort.
-She took part in the inaugural Mae Young Classic, during which she lost to Lacey Evans during the first round of the tournament.
+She took part in the inaugural Mae Young Classic, during which she lost to Lacey Evans in the first round of the tournament.

 Conti appeared on television on the October 11 episode of NXT, interfering in a triple threat match between Nikki Cross, Peyton Royce, and Liv Morgan on behalf of The Undisputed Era (Adam Cole, Bobby Fish, and Kyle O'Reilly) to prevent Cross from winning the match.
 This led to a match between Conti and Cross on the November 1 episode of NXT, where Conti lost.
 On April 8, 2018, Conti performed during the pre-show of WrestleMania 34, competing in the WrestleMania Women's Battle Royal, becoming the first female Brazilian to compete on the evening of WrestleMania.
 Later in the year, Conti qualified for the 2018 Mae Young Classic tournament after she defeated Vanessa Borne.
 She defeated Jessie Elaban in the first round but lost to Lacey Lane in the second round.

 On April 20, 2020, Conti was released from her WWE contract as a result of budget cuts due to the COVID-19 pandemic.
 Like all other talent released, she remained under the 90-day no compete clause, which expired on July 23, 2020.
 Conti later revealed in an interview that she had been unhappy for months at WWE and wanted to be released, but the company initially would not grant her a release out of fear she would go to All Elite Wrestling (AEW).